-Snorgo is a particularly good option for people that don’t like to wear snoring aids at night as Snorgo is used to complete simple exercises at your convenience during the day – and it couldn’t be simpler!
+Snorgo is a particularly good option for people that don’t like to wear snoring aids at night.
+Snorgo is used to complete simple exercises at your convenience during the day – and it couldn’t be simpler!

-When you’re ready to complete a set of Snorgo exercises, you need to sit down and place your Snorgo device in the pre-dental area of your mouth – the space between your lips and your front teeth.
+Get ready to complete a set of Snorgo exercises.
+You need to sit down and place your Snorgo device in the pre-dental area of your mouth.
+That’s the space between your lips and your front teeth.
 Then form a seal and gently apply a pulling force with your hands.
-At this point, your job is to resist this force for 10 seconds and when complete, that is your first set of Snorgo exercises done!
+At this point, your job is to resist this force for 10 seconds.
+When complete, that is your first set of Snorgo exercises done!

-For the best results, repeat this 10 second hold 3 times, 3 times a day and you will be well on your way to a peaceful night’s sleep.
-If you think this all sounds great but are wondering what Snorgo actually looks like and how the exercises work, view this short video to find out everything you need to know.
+For the best results, repeat this 10 second hold 3 times, 3 times a day.
+You will soon be well on your way to a peaceful night’s sleep.
+Want to know more?
+View this short video to find out everything you need.

 Nasal dilators prevent nostril collapse and allow more air into the nose and may aid snoring.
-There are two types of nasal dilators: those that open the nostrils from the outside and those that dilate the nostrils from the inside.
+There are two types of nasal dilators.
+The first, open the nostrils from the outside.
+The second dilate the nostrils from the inside.

 TSDs and MADs

-Tongue stabilising devices TSDs and mandibular advancement devices MADs are both worn inside the mouth whilst sleeping, which isn’t suitable for everyone.
+Tongue stabilising devices TSDs and mandibular advancement devices MADs are both worn inside the mouth whilst sleeping.
+This isn’t suitable for everyone.

-TSDs are plastic devices held between your lips like a pacifier and users insert their tongue into them in order to hold the tongue in a position that is likely to prevent snoring.
-They do not require fitting but are not suitable for people with nasal blockages as it requires the user to be able to breath freely through their nose.
+TSDs are plastic devices held between your lips like a pacifier.
+Users insert their tongue into them in order to hold the tongue in a position that is likely to prevent snoring.
+Most do not require fitting.
+However, they are not suitable for people with nasal blockages.
+TSDs require the user to be able to breath freely through their nose.